atomicdata-dev/atomic-server/README.md

 ## Also check out

-- [Atomic-React](https://github.com/joepio/atomic-react), a WIP typescript front-end library + app that will soon replace most of the HTML templating stuff from `atomic-server`.
+- [Atomic-Data-Browser](https://github.com/joepio/atomic-data-browser), an in-browser app for viewing and editing atomic data.
+Also contains a typescript / react front-end library.
+Will replace most of the html templating in this project.

 ## Contribute